EDTTool/EDTT/docs/EDTT_transport_bsim.md

           simulation time to advance by `<recv_wait_us>`, and try again.
           (`<recv_wait_us>` is a bridge command line option, by default 10ms)
-    * If the bridge is commanded to wait, it will wait for the simulation time to advance to the requested time and reply with a dummy byte (with a value of 0) to indicate that the wait is done
+    * If the bridge is commanded to wait, it will wait for the simulation time to advance to the requested time and, if the wait requested a response, reply with a dummy byte (with a value of 0) to indicate that the wait is done

 3. The embedded device transport